-- 1. Participation in cross-disciplinary courses, e.g. training programmes of the department of key competencies (Abteilung Schlüsselkompetenzen) or those of other university institutions is subject to approval of an institutional representative who is a full-time employee at Heidelberg University, approx. 3-6 CP: CPs will be awarded based on the actual workload. - 2.
+- 1. Participation in cross-disciplinary courses being offered, e.g. training programmes for departmental key competencies (Abteilung Schlüsselkompetenzen) or those of other university institutions.
+Upon approval of an institutional representative who is a full-time employee at Heidelberg University, approx. 3-6 CP, based on the specific workload, will be awarded.
+CPs will be awarded based on the actual workload. - 2.
 Participation in educational science courses: 1- 10 CP: Contact time, preparation and follow-up, 1-4 CP; course performance, 1- 8 CP, depending on the specific requirements of the subject area.